 Don't just eat these at the sushi joint!
 The soybean pods are a great anytime snack because they're an excellent source of magnesium, folate, and potassium.
 These nutrients can help lower blood pressure and support heart health, reducing your risk for heart disease.
 Fiber protects the heart by boosting the body's ability to produce low-density lipoprotein (LDL) receptors, which act like bouncers, pulling "bad" cholesterol out of the blood.
 And beans are an excellent source.
 Researchers at the University of Leeds analyzed a number of studies and found that risk of cardiovascular disease was significantly lower for every 7 grams of fiber consumed.
-Nosh on dry roasted edamame or heat up frozen pods for a satisfying snack.
+Go for some dry roasted edamame or heat up frozen pods for a satisfying snack.

 Americans eat more tomatoes and tomato products than any other non-starchy "vegetable."
 And that's good news, researchers say, because tomatoes are particularly rich in lycopene, an antioxidant that, unlike most nutrients in fresh produce, increases after cooking and processing.
 Dozens of studies suggest a relationship between regular intake of lycopene-rich tomatoes and a lower risk of cardiovascular disease, skin damage, and certain cancers.
 Researchers even found a concentrated "tomato pill" improved the widening of the blood vessels in patients with cardiovascular disease by over 53 percent compared to a placebo.
 Since the disease-fighting polyphenols in tomatoes occur in the skin, grape and cherry tomatoes are a healthier option.

 A mere tablespoon of these ultra-powerful seeds serves up nearly three grams of belly-filling fiber for just 55 calories.
 We like that ratio.
-Not to mention, flaxseeds are the richest plant source of omega-3 fats, which help reduce inflammation, ward off mood swings and help prevent heart disease and diabetes.
-A diet of heart-healthy fats, like those found in flax seeds, raises good HDL cholesterol levels.
+Not to mention, flaxseeds are the richest plant source of omega-3 fats, which help reduce inflammation, ward off mood swings, and help prevent heart disease and diabetes.
+A diet of heart-healthy fats, like those found in flaxseeds, raises good HDL cholesterol levels.
 Flaxseeds make a subtle, nutty addition to smoothies, salad dressings, and yogurt.
 But you'll need ground flaxseeds in order to get all the heart benefits; the solid seeds aren't easily digested.

 "Sprouted" garlic—old garlic bulbs with bright green shoots emerging from the cloves—usually ends up in the garbage.
 But scientists report that this type of garlic has even more heart-healthy antioxidant activity than the fresh stuff.
 Aged garlic extract, also known as kyolic garlic or A.G.E. is a popular supplement because it's odorless (let the kissing commence!).
 A study found that participants who took four pills a day saw a reduction in plaque buildup in the arteries.
-Try Kyolic Aged Garlic Extract—4 ml a day can boost your circulation, and they’re odor free.

 The king of slow carbs (meaning they're digested slowly and keep you feeling fuller and energized longer), sweet potatoes are loaded with fiber and nutrients and can help you burn fat.
 The magic ingredient here is the carotenoids, antioxidants which stabilize blood-sugar levels and lower insulin resistance, which prevents calories from being converted into fat.
 That means they reduce your risk of diabetes, one of the greatest threats to your heart.
 And their high vitamin profile (including A, C, and B6) give you more energy to burn at the gym.